derekmichaelwright/dblogr/content/authors/admin/_index.md

 - Visitors
 ---

 I was born in Regina, Saskatchewan and graduated with a BSc in Biology from the [University of Regina](https://www.uregina.ca/) in 2012, followed by a MSc in Agrobiotechnology from [Justus-Liebig-Universität Gießen](https://www.uni-giessen.de/) (University of Giessen, Germany) in 2015.
-I now work with the Pulse Crop Research Group in the Plant Sciences department at the [University of Saskatchewan](https://www.usask.ca/) and have been involved in two major lentil (*Lens culinaris*) research projects [**AGILE**](https://knowpulse.usask.ca/study/2675314) & [**EVOLVES**](https://knowpulse.usask.ca/study/2691111).
+I now work in the Plant Sciences department at the [University of Saskatchewan](https://www.usask.ca/) and have been involved in two major lentil (*Lens culinaris*) research projects [**AGILE**](https://knowpulse.usask.ca/study/2675314) & [**EVOLVES**](https://knowpulse.usask.ca/study/2691111).